-Teams move through a series of stages, beginning when they are formed and ending when they are disbanded.
-Bruce Tuckman identified four distinct phases of team development: forming, storming, norming, and performing.
-Each has a primary purpose and a common set of interpersonal dynamics among team members.
-Tuckman proposed that all are inevitable and even necessary parts of a successful team’s evolution.
+When teams develop, they move through a series of stages, beginning when they are formed and ending when they are disbanded.
+Bruce Tuckman identified four distinct stages of team development: forming, storming, norming, and performing.
+He later added a fifth stage, adjourning, which is especially important for self-directed teams and project-based teams that form to reach a specific goal.
+Each stage has a primary purpose and a common set of interpersonal dynamics among team members.
+Tuckman proposed that all of these stages are inevitable and even necessary parts of a successful team’s evolution.

 The Forming Stage

 The first step in a team’s life is bringing together a group of individuals.
-Individuals focus on defining and assigning tasks, establishing a schedule, organizing the team’s work, and other startup matters.
-In addition to focusing on the scope of the team’s purpose and how to approach it, individuals in the formation stage are also gathering information and impressions about each other.
+Individuals focus on defining and assigning tasks, establishing a schedule, organizing the team’s work, and other start-up matters.
+In addition to focusing on the scope of the team’s purpose and means of approaching it, individuals in the formation stage are also gathering impressions and information about one another.
 Since people generally want to be accepted by others, during this period they usually avoid conflict and disagreement.
 Team members may begin to work on their tasks independently, not yet focused on their relationships with fellow team members.

 The Storming Stage

-Because storming can be contentious, members who are averse to conflict will find it unpleasant or even painful.
+Because storming can be contentious, members who are averse to conflict may find it unpleasant or even painful.
 This can decrease motivation and effort by drawing attention away from tasks.
 In some cases storming (i.e., disagreements) can be resolved quickly.
 Other times a team never leaves this stage and becomes stuck and unable to do its work.
-Patience and consideration toward team members and their views go a long way toward avoiding this.
+Patience and consideration toward team members and their views go a long way toward avoiding this problem.

 The Norming Stage